joydddd/sniper-toleo/README.md

 make -j12
 ```

+# Evaluation Workflow
+In this section we provide instructions on how to use our batch run script to test the benchmark setups, test the instrumentation setups, and finally run simluations in batches.
+Running all the simulations on one machine of >32 cores takes **~20 days**.
+We highly recommend you start with our toy bench suite `sim_test` for quick evaluation. (`bsw-s` from genomicsbench and `pr-kron-s` from gapbs, see [benchmark setup instruction](BenchSetup.md))

+### Prerequisite
+- A working installation of sniper-toleo that run `test/fft` successfully.
+- Benchmarks that are cloned and built following [benchmark setup instruction]

 ## Simulation Automation Script
-To facilitate the artifact evaluation, we provide a batch run [script](https://raw.githubusercontent.com/joydddd/VNserver_spec/main/run_toleo_sim.py) that includes instrumentation details of our selected benchmark suite.
-Running all the simulations on one machine of >32 cores takes **~20 days**.
-We highly recommend you start with our toy bench suite `sim_test` for quick evaluation.
-(Contains `bsw-s` from genomicsbench and `pr-kron-s` from gapbs, see [benchmark setup instruction](BenchSetup.md))
+We provide a batch run [script](https://raw.githubusercontent.com/joydddd/VNserver_spec/main/run_toleo_sim.py) that includes instrumentation details of our selected benchmark suite.

 Download batch run script  `run_toleo_sim.py`
 ```